 money with the escrow agent first to show that you're

 serious.
 Once your money has been deposited, we'll both sign

 a contract, and then I'll deposit my money.
 After this, any

 party who backs out or fails to proceed as specified below will

 - You will provide me your system rules within one week of our

-(This rule exists because one potential challenger submitted
+funds to me.
+(This rule exists because one potential

 - I will program a computer simulation within three days of my

 acceptance of the system rules, and provide you with the results

 as well as the source code so you can have your own